-This course deals with the microscopic aspects of hard and soft oral tissues as well as the embryology of the face, neck and teeth.
-During the course the students will be exposed to various pathologic variations of oral and facial tissues.
+This course provides the foundation for assessing a patient's oral health status in the clinical setting.
+During the assessment phase of care, the hygiene student must be capable of distinguishing normal, a variant of normal or a developmental abnormality from a pathology.
+This course contains basic, general histological information with a focus on oral hard and soft tissues as well as the embryology of the face, neck and teeth.
 A minimum "C" grade is required.
 One hour of lecture per week.
 Prerequisite: matriculation in the Dental Hygiene program or permission of instructor.

-DHYG 190 RADIOGRAPHIC INTERPRETATION Spring, 1 credit hour
+RADIOGRAPHIC INTERPRETATION Spring, 2 credit hours

 This course is a continuation of Dental Radiology (DHYG 145).
-Students will learn to identify and interpret landmarks and pathologies seen radiographcically on periapical, bitewing and panoramic radiographs; and will recognize areas of decay, the severity of periodontal disease, common dental materials and abnormalities of bone and tooth structure.
+Students will learn to expose digital panoramic films; identify and interpret landmarks and pathologies seen radiographcically on periapical, bitewing and panoramic radiographs; and will recognize areas of decay, the severity of periodontal disease, common dental materials and abnormalities/pathologies of bone and tooth structure.
 A minimum "C" grade is required.
-One hour of lecture per week.
+One hour of lecture and two hours of lab per week.
 Prerequisites: Pre-Clinical Dental Hygiene Theory (DHYG 140), Pre-Clinical Dental Hygiene (DHYG 141), Dental Radiology (DHYG 145), Oral Anatomy (DHYG 156) or permission of instructor.
 Corequisites: Clinical Dental Hygiene I (DHYG 151), Head & Neck Anatomy (DHYG 147) or permission of instructor.